inasafe/inasafe-doc/docs/source/developer-docs/writing_impact_functions.rst

 This means that the impact function will only be selected if it is presented with two input layers whose associated keywords match these requirements.
-For more information about keywords please refer to :ref:`toolbar_keywords`.
+For more information about keywords please refer to :ref:`keywords`.